OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 There are tens of thousands open source packages in Python, Matlab, and R on GitHub and GitLab, just to name a few more science-oriented languages.
 The students will be able to pick any project in any programming language.

-## The assignments will include
+## Major topics

-* Working with Git/GitHub/GitLab.
+* Working with Git (add, commit, log, diff, stash, reset, branch, merge, rebase, bisect)
+* GitHub: clone, pull, push, fork, pull-request
+* GitHub Issues: opening issues, bug reports, comments, following, etc.
+* GitHub Pages: Creating a web site for taking notes, documenting knowladge
+* GitHub Actions: Setting Up CI, collecting data, generating web pages
+* Markdown
-* Using Slack
+* Using Slack for communication
 * Using Docker to limit the impact of external code on our system.
-* Opening issues, bug reports.
-* Commenting on the issues and bug reports of others.

 * Learn reading and understanding code written by other developers.
-* Sending Pull-Requests.
+* Refactoring code
-* Commenting on each-others pull-requests.
 * Writing automated tests.
 * Generating html from the documentation.
+* Commenting on each-others pull-requests.
+* Fixing bugs.
 * Improving the documentation.
-* Fixing bugs.

 ## Syllabus

 * History of Open Source and Free Software
-* The motivation - why people and organization create open source software and why do they contribute
+* The motivation - why people and organization create open source software and why do they contribute?
 * The value of Open Source
 * GitHub Pull-Request process
 * The value of CI systems (Demo GitHub Actions)